OmniBrew/sw5e-data/text/en/manual/introduction.md

 monster defeated, each mission completed, and each gadget recovered not only adds to the continuing story but also earns the operatives new capabilities.
 This increase in power is reflected by an operative’s level.

-There’s no winning and losing in the Mass Effect 5e game—at least, not the way those terms are usually understood.
+There’s no winning and losing in the Star Wars 5e game—at least, not the way those terms are usually understood.
 Together, the GM and the players create an exciting story of bold operatives who confront deadly perils.
 Sometimes an operative might come to a grisly end, torn apart by ferocious rachni or done in by a nefarious Cerberus assassin.
 Even so, the other operatives can search for breaking-edge medical experiments to revive (or clone!) their fallen comrade, or the